Food & Snacks

 Every time I am surprised by the delicious food.
-The restaurant is not that big, but they really cook with passion, and you can taste it.
+The restaurant is not that big, but they really cook with passion, which you can taste.
 Besides the fact that the food is incredibly good, it is also not expensive.

-They prepare the dishes in the traditional way and serve them quickly on the table, so you never have to wait long.
+They prepare the dishes in the traditional way and serve quickly, so you never have to wait long.

 Address: Zeedijk 115-117

 Daily open from 11 am to 10 pm.

 Betawi is a real local, little Indonesian restaurant just outside the city center.

 Here you can order the famous Dutch ‘ Rise Dish’ (in Dutch Rijsttafel).
 They also serve vegetarian and vegan dishes.
 The food is good and affordable.
 The local people from the area come here to eat, and it is quite pleasant.